Pain · Procurement

 Compliance referenced narratively in bodyFAR compliance matrix, clause by clause, cross-referenced to response sections

-Past performance: logo wall of European customersPast performance table: customer, US POC, USD value, period, scope, outcome
+Past performance: logo wall of European customersPast performance matrix: customer, US POC, USD value, period, scope, outcome

-No BABA, no Buy American position, no CMMC, no DFARSBABA position statement, CMMC posture, DFARS cross-reference where applicable
+No BABA, no Buy American position, no CMMC, no DFARSBABA position statement, CMMC status, DFARS cross-reference where applicable

 SAM.gov UEI and NAICS absent or wrong on cover sheetSAM.gov UEI and matched NAICS code on cover sheet, GSA Schedule status noted